superp00t/keystroke/README.md

 # Requirements

 - C Compiler
+- on Mac OS: run process as root, or whitelist app in Privacy settings
 - Linux/FreeBSD/Dragonfly only: x11 development headers

 # TODO

-- Test on Windows ✓
+- Tested on Windows ✓
+- Tested on Mac OS ✓
 - Test on Linux ❌
-- Test on Mac OS ❌

 # Example